Article · Field notes

 Terrace

-The terrace extends the home’s living space outdoors, creating a natural bridge between the kitchen and the garden.
-It combines an outdoor cooking area, a lounge corner, and hanging swings — all designed to feel simple, practical, and connected to the landscape.
+The terrace extends the home’s living space outdoors and bridges the kitchen and the garden.
+Outdoor cooking area, lounge corner, hanging swings.
+Simple, practical, connected to the landscape.

 Outdoor kitchen

-Positioned at the far end of the terrace, almost merging with the garden — the idea is to cook outside with the view rather than facing the kitchen wall.
-The layout is L-shaped: a cooking station (built-in gas grill and/or wood fire, possibly a pizza oven) with bar-height seating alongside so guests can join with a glass of wine.
-A stone sink provides water access.
-The area may need a light roof or shade structure, but should never block the entrance — instead it should connect the terrace naturally to the garden.
+At the far end of the terrace, almost merging with the garden.
+The idea is to cook outside with the view, not face the kitchen wall.
+L-shaped layout: a cooking station (built-in gas grill or wood fire, possibly a pizza oven) with bar-height seating alongside so guests can join with a glass of wine.
+Stone sink for water access.
+The area may need a light roof or shade structure, but never one that blocks the entrance.
+It should connect the terrace naturally to the garden.

-Rustic stone, concrete, and reclaimed wood for the cooking counter — matching the home’s natural material palette.
-Thatched or woven canopy for shade — light and airy, not heavy.
+Rustic stone, concrete, and reclaimed wood for the cooking counter, matching the home’s material palette.
+Thatched or woven canopy for shade, light and airy, not heavy.
 Rattan bar stools or repurposed wine barrels for seating at the cooking bar.

 Lounge, dining & storage

-At the bottom of the terrace near the kitchen entrance, a cushion storage bench doubles as a small lounge for sitting, lying down, and reading.
+At the bottom of the terrace near the kitchen entrance, a cushion storage bench doubles as a small lounge for sitting, lying down, reading.
 The covered dining area draws on Mediterranean style: a raw wood table with built-in bench seating, woven pendants, and a plaster-arch daybed lounge in the corner.
-The small balcony in front of the house connects to the cooking area and features hanging swings — one large and one or two smaller ones — ideally simple textile hanging chairs that are easily removable.
+The small balcony in front of the house connects to the cooking area and features hanging swings, one large and one or two smaller ones, ideally simple textile hanging chairs that are easily removable.

 Swings, cushions & details